LASC Federal School Code: 007047

 - Your EFC is then subtracted from your COA to determine your Financial Need amount.
 When comparing different colleges financial aid packages, you will discover your COA can vary from college to college, but your EFC amount will stay the same.
 Your Financial Need amount is considered your need-based aid.
 Need-based aid are these grants and loans: the PELL Grant, Federal Supplemental Education Opportunity Grant (FSEOG), Federal Work-Study, and Direct Subsidized Loan.

 As an example, if your COA is $20,000 and your EFC is $15,000, your financial need is $5,000, so you are eligible for need-based aid (the above-listed grants and loans) up to $5,000 maximum.

 - Your non-need-based aid is calculated by subtracting your COA from any financial aid you have been given so far, including your need-based aid and any scholarships. non-need-based aid are these grants and loans: Federal PLUS Loan, Direct Unsubsidized Loan, and the Teacher Education Access for College & Higher Education (TEACH) Grant.

 As an example, if you are awarded $5,000 in need-based aid and scholarships and your COA is $20,000, you can get up to $15,000 in non-need-based aid.

 The FAFSA website has more detailed information on how your financial aid is calculated, if you’d like to find out more.

 Need help?
-We have amazing Workshops to help you with the process!
+Get answers 24-7!
 You can also make an appointment with specific questions, or email us with more general questions.
 We cannot give anything that is considered confidential information via email.